ascribe/javascript/packages/eslint-config-ascribe/README.md

 To use:

 1. `npm install --save-dev eslint-config-ascribe babel-eslint eslint-plugin-import eslint`
-2. Add `"extends": "ascribe/es6" to your ESlint configuration
+2. Add `"extends": "ascribe/es6"` to your ESLint configuration

-#### eslint-config-ascribe/react
+### eslint-config-ascribe/react

 Includes just the React configuration and requires `eslint`, `eslint-plugin-react`, and `eslint-plugin-jsx-a11y`.